FriendsOfFlarum/open-collective/README.md

 This extension connects your Open Collective account with your Flarum forum by:

-1. **Fetching Backers**: Queries Open Collective's GraphQL API to retrieve your current backers
+1. **Fetching Backers**: Queries Open Collective's GraphQL API to retrieve your current backers (active recurring, cancelled recurring, and one-time contributors)
+2. **Categorizing Backers**: Separates backers into two groups:
+   - **Recurring backers**: Users with active monthly or yearly subscriptions
+   - **One-time backers**: Users who made one-time contributions or whose recurring subscription has ended
-2. **Matching Users**: Identifies Flarum users by matching email addresses from Open Collective backers with Flarum user emails
+3. **Matching Users**: Identifies Flarum users by matching email addresses from Open Collective backers with Flarum user emails
-3. **Managing Groups**: Automatically adds backers to a designated Flarum group and removes users who are no longer backers
+4. **Managing Groups**: Automatically adds backers to designated Flarum groups and removes users who are no longer backers
+5. **Handling Transitions**: When a recurring backer's subscription ends, they are automatically moved to the one-time backers group
-4. **Tracking Changes**: Logs all additions and removals to help you monitor the process
+6. **Tracking Changes**: Logs all additions, removals, and transitions to help you monitor the process

 ## Installation